Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 - 5% of the outstanding loan balance divided by 12

-Finally, jumbo loans require you to be qualified with a payment of 1% of your student loan balance.
+- Jumbo loans: These non-conforming mortgages require you to be qualified with a payment of 1% of your student loan balance.
 In the event that proves to be beyond your affordability range, you can again show your lender a statement with your actual payment.

-- Maintenance: We mentioned this before, but expect to pay 1% – 3% per year depending on the age and condition of the home.
+- Maintenance: We mentioned this before but expect to pay 1% – 3% per year depending on the age and condition of the home.

 - You could transfer schools or move in short order.
 If this happens, you might have to sell the property on short notice, leading you not to see the same model of long-term investment potential that others might see in a home.